IBM-Cloud/ansible-collection-ibm/docs/ibm_cd_tekton_pipeline.rst

   enable_notifications (False, bool, False)
-    Flag whether to enable notifications for this pipeline.
-When enabled, pipeline run events will be published on all slack integration specified channels in the parent toolchain.
-If omitted, this feature is disabled by default.
+    Flag to enable notifications for this pipeline.
+If enabled, the Tekton pipeline run events will be published to all the destinations specified by the Slack and Event Notifications integrations in the parent toolchain.

-  next_build_number (False, int, None)
-    The build number that will be used for the next pipeline run.

-  enable_partial_cloning (False, bool, False)
-    Flag whether to enable partial cloning for this pipeline.
-When partial clone is enabled, only the files contained within the paths specified in definition repositories are read and cloned, this means that symbolic links might not work.
 If omitted, this feature is disabled by default.

   id (False, str, None)